jmyers7/book/chapters/theory-to-practice.md

 This time, there are _no_ outliers in the lower tail of the distribution, since the minimum value in the dataset is 82 cents (really?!), which is greater than the lower threshold for determining outliers.
 However, there are _lots_ of outliers in the upper tail of the distribution, and they are very densely packed together.

 Now, what were to happen if we combined a box plot with one of the tools for graphical EDA that we studied earlier?
-Something like this:
+We'd get something like this:

 ```{code-cell} ipython3
 :tags: [hide-input]